timothyshen/documentation/docs/Story Network (L1)/node-architecture/engineapi.md

 ## Consensus Layer Interaction

-How does Story’s CL interact with these methods?
-The CL, leveraging the Cosmos SDK, calls the following methods:
+How does Story's Consensus Layer (CL) interact with these methods?
+The answer lies in CometBFT ABCI++.

+CometBFT is a state machine replication engine which provides consensus and security for Cosmos modules.
+ABCI++, also known as ABCI 2.0, is the interface between CometBFT and the actual state machine being replicated(i.e. EL's state machine).

+ABCI++ comprises of a set of methods that interact with the Engine API, as outlined below:

 ### **1. PrepareProposal** (Proposing a New Block)